One day you turn your PC on and suddenly your iTunes is empty: music is missing, videos are gone.

-Such errors usually happen, when a certain action prevented iTunes from finishing writing to its’ library, e.g. when you were updating your device and it got disconnected, resulting in iTunes library corruption.
-If you feel like your Apple device got corrupted, please see an article on how you can fix iPhone or iPod corruption..
+Such errors usually occur when a certain action prevented iTunes from finishing writing to its library, e.g. when you were updating your device and it got disconnected, resulting in iTunes library corruption.
+If you feel like your Apple device got corrupted, please see an article on how you can fix iPhone or iPod corruption.

-There is no safe fix that will guarantee that your iTunes Library is fully recovered.
+There is no safe fix that will guarantee that your iTunes library will be fully recovered.
 In order to have a healthy iTunes, we advise creating a new library and populating it with tracks from your PC.

 Navigate to the folder where you want your iTunes to be stored.
 We usually suggest to select My Music folder, just to keep things simple.
 Upon selecting, click Save.

-There’s also a faster alternative – if you had your iPhone, iPad or iPod synchronized with previous iTunes library – just go with CopyTrans.
-It’s a one-click solution to populate your empty iTunes Library with tracks from your device:
+If you had your iPhone, iPad, or iPod synchronized with the previous iTunes library, use CopyTrans to populate your empty iTunes Library with tracks from your device in one click.

 Transfer your music from iDevice to PC with CopyTrans